MarnusOlivier/train_repo/Git_Bash_Commands.md

 # Important GitBash commands
 ## Creating and managing files and directories
 pwd
-* print working directory.
+* print working directory
 clear
-* clears the screen.
+* clears the screen
 ls
-* lists files and folders in current working directory. cd
+* lists files and folders in current working directory cd
-* changes the directory.
+* changes the directory
-* without any argument takes you back to your home directory.
+* without any argument takes you back to your home directory
-* cd .. allows you to change directory one level above your current directory.
+* cd .. allows you to change directory one level above your current directory
-* cd filepath takes you to that directory which becomes your working directory. mkdir
+* cd filepath takes you to that directory which becomes your working directory mkdir
 * makes a new directory
 * makdir directory_NAME